haniabdemai/.github/profile/README.md

-# Hania B. Demai

-Product Lead, technologist and AI tinkerer.
-See some of my projects below.
-They were all built out of needs I experienced myself, so hopefully they may be of use to you as well.
+# See some of my projects below.
+They were all built out of needs I experienced myself, and hopefully they may be of use to you as well.

 ## Products